Workplace / Station Ergonomics

 - Ergonomic issues are present in nearly all jobs, regardless of the level of strenuous activity involved.
 Jobs requiring any of these functions can cause injury or strain to joints and muscles:

-- Prolonged exertion of hands, particularly if repetitive and forceful
+- The prolonged exertion of hands, particularly if repetitive and forceful

 - Office work that requires sitting at a desk all day